dsc-courses/dsc80-2023-fa/syllabus.md

 questions.
 As their name implies, however, projects are more open-ended and allow you to simulate applying your data science skills in practical situations.
-You can think of the projects as being mini-take-home-exams that track your *practical* skills throughout the quarter (whereas the exams themselves test for conceptual understanding).
+You can think of the projects as being mini-take-home-exams that track your _practical_ skills throughout the quarter (whereas the exams themselves test for conceptual understanding).

 Projects are due bi-weekly.
-However, the week *before* a project is due, there will often be a *project checkpoint*.
+However, the week _before_ a project is due, there will often be a _project checkpoint_.
 This checkpoint will ensure that you\'re on-track to complete the project on time, and should (hopefully) be a source of easy points.

 The last project, Project 5, will be due during finals week, and can be thought of as a practical component of the Final Exam.

 Note that, unlike labs, the lowest project score is not dropped.
-Projects will typically be released on Saturdays and due on **Wednesday** at 11:59PM, though this will certainly change for a few projects.
+Projects will be released on Tuesdays and due on **Wednesday** at 11:59PM.

 **Working in Pairs**